WHERE WE WORK

 The Nairobi hub organizes production throughout Kenya, coordinating with various community groups in the country.
 Most artisans working with the Ethical Fashion Initiative in Kenya are women.

-Kenyan artisans boast a wide array of skills: beading, sewing, tailoring, crocheting, embroidery, brass work, horn & bone.
+Kenyan artisans boast a wide array of skills: beading, sewing, hair wigs, tailoring, crocheting, embroidery, brass work, horn & bone.

 Beading, sewing, stitching, crocheting, embroidery, brass work, horn & bone carving.

 Since 2014, the Ethical Fashion Initiative expanded its project in Ethiopia, to offer the opportunity to work with the highest quality leather available in Africa to its partners.
 The Ethical Fashion Initiative has partnered with HAFDE Tannery, which produces high quality leather goods according to environmental and fair labour standards.
 HAFDE produce luxury bags and shoes, privileging locally sourced and tanned cow, goat and sheep leather.
 The Ethical Fashion Initiative works with the charity, Centro San Giuseppe to integrate micro-artisans into the process.